March 2023

 Physical Therapy

-Award/Grant: Judy Bell-Krotoski “Grab the Evidence” Award
+Award Grant: Judy Bell-Krotoski “Grab the Evidence” Award

 Experimental studies, pilot studies, or systematic reviews/meta-analyses which support the evidence of hand and upper extremity rehabilitation in the diagnostic categories identified by the AHTF research priorities or by the specific donor’s research priorities will be considered.
 Occupational or physical therapist clinicians, graduate students, or faculty at accredited occupational/physical therapy programs are eligible for this award.
-At least one member of the research team must be a member of ASHT. up to $15,000
+At least one member of the research team must be a member of ASHT. $25,000

-Date: 3/1/2023
+Date: 3/1/25

 American Hand Therapy Foundation